 If you are being subjected to any unlawful employer behavior because of your age, race, gender, sexual orientation, disability, religion, national origin, pregnancy, etc. you may be able to seek compensation for your losses by filing an employment lawsuit.
 If you are facing consistent hostile behaviors that are pervasive and continue over time and disrupt your ability to perform your job duties or interfere with your career progress, your employer may be in violation of California and federal laws.

-The Orange County workplace harassment lawyers of Bisnar Chase represents clients with various types of cases that that involve a hostile work environment.
-With our legal representation our clients have gained over $500 million dollars in compensation including those for employment disputes..
-When you call our law offices, you will receive a free consultation with one our top-notch legal experts.
+The Orange County workplace harassment lawyers of Bisnar Chase represent clients with various types of cases that involve a hostile work environment.
+With our legal representation, our clients have gained over $700 million dollars in compensation including those for employment disputes.
+When you call our law offices, you will receive a free consultation with one of our top-notch legal experts.

 Contact us at 949-203-3814.